News | 04/03/2021

 Development and validation of a quantitative LC-MS/MS method as a reference for the detection of multiple allergens (hazelnuts, peanuts, milk, and eggs) in processed food products

-Because this is a platform technology, it can easily be extended to the detection of other unwanted contaminants (fungi, toxins, allergens, pesticides, heavy metals, etc.).
-The case studies may lead to new pathways to explore.
+Because this is a platform technology, it can easily be extended to the detection of other unwanted bacteria and contaminants (fungi, toxins, allergens, pesticides, heavy metals, etc.).
+A follow-up has already started in the SIPORE project.
+FinancingInterreg Vlaanderen Nederland

 More about GMO analysesIsabel Taverniers+32 9 272 28 41AllergensFood allergens of plant origin (e.g. soy, nuts, mustard, etc.) and animal origin (e.g. milk, eggs, fish & shellfish, etc) can be detected in all kinds of samples.